SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 ## Running Tests

 You can run style checks using `make style_checks`.
-To run the test test suite, use `make tests` (you likely need to run in the devcontainer for this to work, as it needs some surrounding services to run).
+To run the test suite, use `make tests` (you likely need to run in the devcontainer for this to work, as it needs some surrounding services to run).

 We use [Syrupy](https://github.com/syrupy-project/syrupy) for snapshotting data in tests.

-To update the snapshotted data, run the following command in the devcontainer:
+To update the snapshot data, run the following command in the devcontainer:
 ```bash
 $ poetry run pytest -m "not schemathesis" -n auto --snapshot-update
 ```

 ## Migrations

-We use Alembic for migrations and we have a single version table for all schemas.
+We use Alembic for migrations, and we have a single version table for all schemas.
 This version table is used by Alembic to determine what migrations have been applied or not and it resides in the `common` schema.
 That is why all the Alembic commands include the `--name common` argument.